typio/entreepy/README.md

 > ⚡ Huffman compression

-The name is because binary trees + entropy coding.
+The name is from entropy coding + binary trees.

 ### Usage